 INVASIVE WEEDS MANAGEMENT

-ERS understand the issues caused by invasive weeds.
-Our highly experienced team of Invasive Weeds specialists work with home owners, property developers, local authorities and other stakeholders to identify, assess, manage and remediate land that’s infested with invasive weeds.
-No job is too big or too small, and we are happy to offer you advice or do an assessment if you suspect growth on your property.
+We work with home owners and property managers, housebuilders and developers, landowners and estate managers, national parks and local authorities, and many more stakeholders across Scotland to identify, assess, manage and remediate land that’s infested with invasive weeds.
+No job is too big or too small, and we are happy to offer you advice or do an invasive weeds survey if you suspect invasive non-native species (INNS) are growing on your property.

 Our expertise covers a wide range of weeds, including: